 - MECIR stands for Methodological Expectations of Cochrane Intervention Reviews.
 MECIR are the minimum standards for the conduct and reporting of new Cochrane intervention reviews, reporting of protocols and the planning, conduct and reporting of updates.

-- The Cochrane Handbook, Chapter 6: Searching for Studies.
-This is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
+- The Cochrane Handbook: Chapter 4: Searching for and selecting studies This is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.

 - The Handbook for DTA reviews, Chapter 7: Searching for Studies